A Definitive Guide To Closing Costs

 If you’re thinking about selling your home, you’ve come to the right place.
 At Felix Homes, we’re here to cover everything you need to know before you put it on the market.
-The goal of this series is to let you in on trade secrets with the goal of empowering you, the home seller so that you can get the highest price in the shortest amount of time.
+We'll let you in on the trade secrets with the goal of empowering you so that you can get the highest price for your home in the shortest amount of time.

 One of the most common questions we get at Felix Homes is how much are closing costs and who pays for them?
 Before we dive into who pays what, it’s important to go over what closing costs are.
 Closing costs are simply the upfront fees that are associated with closing a real estate transaction.

 Let’s say you just sold your house for $500,000.
 We all know that you won’t necessarily walk away with that amount and in most cases, nothing even close to it.
 Here is a list of closing fees that a seller typically pays:

 The seller is responsible for any state property taxes that were accumulated between their last payment and the closing day.

 The seller is responsible for any HOA Fees that were accumulated up to the closing day.
 Additionally, depending on the details of the purchase contract and the HOA, the seller may also need to pay a fee to their HOA to transfer the property to the buyer.

 3. Title Fees